pelson/pelson.github.io/content/heroku_fuse_mount.md

     fuse: failed to open /dev/fuse: Operation not permitted [ERROR] Failed to start FUSE...
 (Traceback (most recent call last):

-It turns out that we need elevated priveledges to mount a FUSE device within docker.
+It turns out that we need elevated privileges to mount a FUSE device within docker.
-Adding ```--cap-add SYS_ADMIN``` and ```--device /dev/fuse``` to docker should be enough (though it appears there was once a bug in docker that meant the container needed to be run with *full* priveledges).
+Adding ```--cap-add SYS_ADMIN``` and ```--device /dev/fuse``` to docker should be enough (though it appears there was once a bug in docker that meant the container needed to be run with *full* privileges).
 I make a note of this as a potential problem for our Heroku deployment.

-Finally, I'm able to launch my docker image and navigate my dropbox content through my web app.
+Finally, I'm able to launch my docker image and navigate my Dropbox content through my web app.
 The final step is to push this image to Heroku:

     heroku container:push web